SPDwebmaster/SPDwebmaster.github.io/elements.md

 		<h3>Tuesday 9/24: Tech Talks at the Castle</h3>
 		<ul>
 			<li>Time: 6pm</li>
-			<li>Location: Mustang Lanes </li>
+			<li>Location: Meet at the PAC for rides </li>
-			<li>Meet at the PAC at 6pm and we will take you to our Castle, AKA our frat house.
-You'll get to see some cool shit</li>
+			<li>Hosted at the Castle, AKA our frat house.
+You'll get to learn about what brothers are working on.</li>
 		</ul>
 	</div>
 	<div>